scygan/debugler/README.md

 ### Windows prerequisites

 Needed:
- * Microsoft Visual Studio 2013
+ * Microsoft Visual Studio 2013 (Community Edition, or other version other than Express).

  * Wix Toolset